Tax rates 2014

 The basic tax scale is the same as the previous year, as is the Low Income Tax Offset.
 Likewise the medicare levy, and medicare levy surcharge rates are unchanged, however the various income tests are inflation-adjusted each financial year.

-- Occupational superannuation guarantee contributions percentage increase to 9.25% with effect from 1 July 2013 – see Superannuation Guarantee
+- Super guarantee – Occupational superannuation guarantee contributions percentage increased to 9.25% with effect from 1 July 2013 – see Superannuation Guarantee

-- Superannuation – Low Income Superannuation Contribution (“LISC”) is to be abolished from 1 July 2013 as part of the Mining Tax repeal package of measures.
+- Low Income Super – Low Income Superannuation Contribution (“LISC”) is proposed to be abolished from 1 July 2013 as part of the Mining Tax repeal package of measures.
 It’s not law yet (at the time of writing) – for more info and progress of the bills – see LISC

 - Super guarantee for older employees – removal of the upper age limit (employees aged 70 and over) on employer superannuation guarantee contributions from 1 July 2013 – see Super Guarantee age limits

-- Superannuation Contribution Caps is lifted to $35,000 for older Australians -the concessional contributions cap will be lifted to
+- Superannuation Contributions Cap is $35,000 for older Australians

 - $35,000 unindexed for people aged 59 or more on 30 June 2013 (up from $25,000) with effect from 1 July 2013, and